civican/legisinfo/42-1/bills/C-44/bill_text.md

 Paragraph 46(2)(c) of the `Hazardous Materials Information Review Act` is replaced by the following:

-any official of the Department of Employment and Social Development, **the Canada Industrial Relations Board in the exercise of its powers or the performance of its duties or functions under Part II** of the `Canada Labour Code`, **other than the powers, duties and functions set out in sections 133 and 134 of that Act**, or any person to whom powers, duties or functions have been delegated by the Minister of Labour under subsection 140(1) of that Act, or under an agreement entered into under subsection 140(2) of that Act, for the purposes of the administration or enforcement of Part II of that Act;
+any official of the Department of Employment and Social Development, the Canada Industrial Relations Board in the exercise of its powers or the performance of its duties or functions under Part II of the `Canada Labour Code`, other than the powers, duties and functions set out in sections 133 and 134 of that Act, or any person to whom powers, duties or functions have been delegated by the Minister of Labour under subsection 140(1) of that Act, or under an agreement entered into under subsection 140(2) of that Act, for the purposes of the administration or enforcement of Part II of that Act;

 ##### Public Service Labour Relations Act